Get £7,500 off your heat pump installation with the BUS grant

 Vertical Loop Groundwork Diagram

-3. Install the Pipes
+3. Install the pipes

 The contractor will then install the pipes in the buried loop fields, which will later be filled with a mixture of water and antifreeze solution that will act as a heat exchanger.

-4. Modify the Heat Distribution Infrastructure
+4. Modify the heat distribution infrastructure

 Then, your contractor will modify the ductwork and, if necessary, replace your old heat distribution infrastructure with a newer one.
 Ideally, this will be underfloor heating as this usually works best in conjunction with ground source heat pumps.
 For a one-man team, this can take up to three to four days to complete.

-5. Install the Heat Pump
+5. Install the heat pump

 Lastly, your installer will connect the heat pump to the ductwork, the ground loop, and possibly the new in-floor heating system.
 Before turning on the heat pump for the first time, it is important to observe the following: water flow from the ground exchange loop, air temperatures, and amp draw on the heat pump.

-6. Maintain the Heat Pump in Good Condition
+6. Maintain the heat pump in good condition

 The good news is that because ground source heat pumps have very few moving parts, usually very little can go wrong.
 Having said that, it is your responsibility to make sure that the heat pump is in good condition for as long as possible.
 Remember to perform seasonal adjustments to ensure that your heat pump operates as efficiently as possible during both heating and cooling periods.

 The heat output (kW) in relation to the electrical input (kW) is known as the "coefficient of performance" (CoP).
-Typically, a ground source heat pump has a CoP of 4, which in broad terms means that for every 1kW of electricity used to drive the heat pump, 4kW of heat is produced for space heating and domestic hot water.
+Typically, a ground source heat pump has a CoP of 4, which, in broad terms, means that for every 1kW of electricity used to drive the heat pump, 4kW of heat is produced for space heating and domestic hot water.

 For instance, a 200m² house that uses 11,000 kWh of energy for heating purposes and another 4,000 kWh for domestic hot water will need (11,000 + 4,000) / 4 = 3,750 kWh of electricity to run a ground source heat pump with a CoP of 4.

-Ground source heat pumps
+Ground source heat pump grants

-As mentioned earlier, a lot of factors that must be taken into consideration before arriving at the overall design of a ground source heat pump installation project and its subsequent total cost calculation.
+As mentioned earlier, a lot of factors must be taken into consideration before arriving at the overall design of a ground source heat pump installation project and its subsequent total cost calculation.
 In light of this, choosing the right (i.e. well-experienced as well as qualified) ground source heat pump installer is crucial.
-Although this can sometimes seem like quite the daunting task, it does not have to be.
+Although this can sometimes seem like quite a daunting task, it does not have to be.
 Your initial concerns should surround the following:

 • How trustworthy, qualified, and experienced your ground source heat pump contractor is.
 (A good indicator of a trustworthy installer is if they offer to check your soil conditions prior to recommending a vertical or horizontal array.)